yuusoft-org/puty/README.md

 - `mode: 'class'` - Indicates this suite tests a class
 - `constructorArgs` - Arguments passed to the class constructor
 - `executions` - Array of method calls to execute in sequence
-  - `method` - Name of the method to call
+  - `method` - Name of the method to call (supports nested: `user.api.getData`)
   - `in` - Arguments to pass to the method
   - `out` - Expected return value (optional)
   - `asserts` - Assertions to run after the method call
-    - Property assertions: Check instance properties
+    - Property assertions: Check instance properties (supports nested: `user.profile.name`)
-    - Method assertions: Call methods and check their return values
+    - Method assertions: Call methods and check their return values (supports nested: `settings.getTheme`)

 ### Error Testing